Jackelele/ai-tools/README.md

 - [MidJourney](https://www.midjourney.com/app/feed/all/) - MidJourney is a customer journey mapping platform that helps businesses visualize and optimize their customer's journey.
 [FREE/PAID]
 - [DALL-E 2](https://openai.com/product/dall-e-2) - DALL-E is an AI-powered image generation program developed by OpenAI that can create high-quality, unique images from textual descriptions, ranging from animals and objects to scenes and abstract concepts.
 [FREE/PAID]
 - [Nvidia Canvas](https://www.nvidia.com/en-us/studio/canvas/) - NVIDIA Canvas is an AI-powered app that enables digital artists to turn simple sketches into photorealistic landscapes, portraits, and abstract images.
 [FREE (BETA)]
+- [Segmind](https://www.segmind.com/) - Segmind helps you deploy open source Generative AI models with the fastest APIs.
+[Free]

 ## Social Media

 - [RePurpose](https://repurpose.io/) - Repurpose.io is a content distribution tool that allows you to automatically repurpose your live streams, podcasts, and videos into multiple pieces of content and share them across various social media platforms.
+[PAID]
+- [VidIQ](https://vidiq.com/generate/) - AI Content Generator to accelerate your video creation process [FREE/PAID]
+- [WorldLift](https://wordlift.io/) - An AI-powered SEO tool that does the heavy lifting for you.
 [PAID]

 ## Legal